tebazele/week2_challenge_refactoring/challengeReadMe.md

 onclick='updatePlayerOneScore(<PUT YOUR ARGUMENT IN HERE)'
 ```

-## Part 3: Refactor into a single function
+## Part 3: Refactor into a single updateScore function

 Thus far, we've been using the variables `playerOneScore` and `playerTwoScore` that we declared at the top of our `app.js` file.
-Instead of declaring global variables (that can be changed by our user in the console--yikes!), let's create a `players` object with the player numbers ('One' and 'Two') as the keys and the player scores as values.
+Instead of declaring global variables (that can be changed by our user in the console--yikes!), let's create a `players` object with the player numbers ('One' and 'Two') as the *keys* and the player scores as *values*.
 Let's start the scores at 0.

-Inside your object, your key: value pairs should look like something this:
+Inside your object, your *key: value* pairs should look like something this:
 ```js
 One: 0
 ```

-Now, let's refactor our update score functions even further into just one function that has two parameters - `pointValue` and `key`.
+Now, let's refactor our updatePlayerScore functions even further into just one function that has two parameters - `pointValue` and `key`.

 When you *invoke* (call) your functions `onclick`, make sure to pass in either 'One' or 'Two' as the argument for `key` depending on which player you're targeting with each function call.